Guitar pedals aren’t discussed in the acoustic guitar world as much as they are in the electric world.

-That’s why I’m breaking down the must-have guitar pedals for acoustic players in 2019.
+That’s why I’m breaking down the must-have guitar pedals for acoustic players.

 I’ve been reviewing guitars for almost a decade, and I’ve reviewed close to 1000 guitars.

 In addition, I started reviewing gear and built my own online guitar lesson website called Tony’s Acoustic Challenge.

 In fact, I’ve used each pedal and pedal accessory in this review, both in gigs and in lessons.
 I cannot recommend these must-have guitar pedals any more highly.

 Below I’m going to detail exactly why these guitar pedals are a valuable addition to your acoustic life.

 Originally published on November 5, 2019, this post was republished on September 16, 2022.

 Discover the unusual method used by 36,534 guitar students.

 If you’re at all interested in playing live, playing with a group, or recording, you need a DI box.